Jump to section

 Every decision you have ever made and every disagreement you’ve ever had comes down to your values and the prioritization you place on those values.
 Yet, surprisingly, few people can actually clearly articulate what their core values are.

 - Find a list of values online.
 Sit down and circle the ones that resonate with you.

 - You might be tempted to create a list of ‘personal’ values and a different list of ‘professional’ values.
 Don’t!
 If it’s really a core value, it will be as true at home as it is at work (you are, after all, the same person in both places).

 - Narrow it down to your top 10, then rank them in order.
 If you are having trouble deciding between two values, it can be helpful to ask yourself, ‘Could I live without this?’

 - Finally, give each of your values a rating out of 10 in terms of how fulfilled it is in your life right now.

-Not only will this give you greater self-awareness and help you make values-based decisions, it will also make you more aware of what drives and motivates others.
+This will give you greater self-awareness.
+It will also help you make value-based decisions and make you more aware of what drives and motivates others.

 If you want to learn what makes you tick, you have to spend some time observing yourself and learning from your observations.

 Become a scientist for yourself.
 Recording and analyzing your observations can help you learn in the moment.
 It also gives the added benefit of helping you identify larger themes and cycles in your life.